A credit card balance transfer can be a tempting proposition if you have run up a significant debt on your existing cards.

 The balance transfer fee will usually be charged to your new credit card account on the same day the transferred balance is debited to the account.
 If there is more than one balance to be transferred, there could be several fees occurring on different days.

 Balance transfer fees are a one-time fee, not a recurring fee.
-That is, if your 0% introductory offer lasts for more than 12 months, you will not be charged a further fee in the second year.
+That is, if your balance transfer introductory period lasts for more than 12 months, you will not be charged a further fee in the second year.

 You may plan to avoid using your new card for purchases until you have repaid your transferred balance in full, since in the vast majority of cases you will lose your interest-free days on purchases while you have a transferred balance on the card.
 But don’t forget that there’s one purchase you have made – the transfer fee, if one was charged.
 You’ll need to make a repayment to cover the balance transfer fee, otherwise you’ll be charged interest on it.